 Welcome to Liverpool!
-This is one of the major cities of northern England, known throughout the world - not just because of the Beatles or its football teams - but because it was the starting place, finishing place or stopping off place for many journeys by sea.
+One of the major cities of northern England, Liverpool is known throughout the world as the birthplace of The Beatles and for its famous football teams.

-Liverpool was a major port city and built up its wealth and status through trade.
+The city was also the start, finish or stopping off place for many journeys by sea.
+Liverpool was a major port and built up its wealth and status through trade.
 And this trade connected the city with many other countries.
-This walk takes in 22 sights that reveal the links between Liverpool and nations around the world.
-These international connections tell a story about the people, trades and goods that built this city.
+This walk explores the people, trades and goods that built this city.